 - 1 onion chopped

 - ¼ cup toasted shaved coconut

-- Add all jerk ingredients in blender blitz until smooth.
+- Add all jerk ingredients except chicken stock in the blender blitz until smooth.

 - In a food processor add onions, bell pepper, celery and garlic pulse 5-7 times; in a bowl add fish, vegetable mix, mayonnaise, jerk paste and ½ cup bread crumbs mix together.

 - Form into cakes with ½ cup, in a bowl dredge bread crumbs roll cakes on both sides.
 In a large skillet heat oil over medium heat, add cakes and cook for 1-2 minutes each side.

 - In a sauce pot over medium heat add butter once hot sauté onions for 2 minutes add jasmine rice and cook for 1 minute, stir in coconut milk, stock, salt and pepper.
 Bring to a boil, cover and turn heat to low simmer for 15-20 minutes.
 Fold in toasted shaved coconuts.

 - For sauce: In a food processor add ½ cup ketchup, ½ cup jerk paste and ½ cup chicken stock blitz for 15 seconds and pour in dish.